bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ## Query Repository

-A resource cache is created by annotating a resource classs with `@cachable`.
-This cache data is created when the `OnPost` action has been made, not just the resource properties but the HTML and JSON is also cached.
+A resource cache is created by annotating a resource class with `@cachable`.
+This cache data is created when the `onPost` action has been invoked, not only the resource properties but the HTML and JSON is also cached.

 {% highlight bash %}